-- 3.1.7.2 Upon receipt of the first marketing authorization for a first Product obtained for a Second Indication by or on behalf of Omeros or its sublicensee(s) from an ex-U.S. regulatory authority corresponding to USFDA, Omeros shall pay DS a Milestone Fee of [†]. - 3.1.7.3 Upon receipt of the first marketing authorization for a first Product obtained for a Third Indication by or on behalf of Omeros or its sublicensee(s) from an ex-U.S. regulatory authority corresponding to USFDA, Omeros shall pay DS a Milestone Fee of [†]. - 3.1.8 Upon reaching an aggregate of all Net Sales of [†], Omeros shall pay DS a Milestone Fee of [†]. - 3.1.9 Upon reaching an aggregate of all Net Sales of [†], Omeros shall pay DS a Milestone Fee of [†]. - 3.2 If any Milestone above is achieved with respect to a given Product for a given First, Second or Third Indication before a prior Milestone has been achieved for such First, Second or Third Indication, the achieved milestone being the "Accelerated Milestone", then all Milestones prior to the Accelerated Milestone for such First, Second or Third Indication that have not previously been paid with respect to that Product shall be deemed achieved upon achievement of the Accelerated Milestone, and the corresponding payment(s) shall become payable; provided, however, that the NDA approval Milestone set forth in Subsections 3.1.6.1, 3.1.6.2 and/or 3.1.6.3 shall not be treated as a "prior Milestone" when the ex-U.S. marketing authorization Milestone set forth in Subsections 3.1.7.1, 3.1.7.2 and/or 3.1.7.3, respectively, is achieved, and the ex-U.S. marketing authorization Milestone set forth in Subsection 3.1.7.1, Subsection 3.1.7.2 and/or 3.1.7.3 shall not be treated as a "prior Milestone" when the NDA approval Milestone set forth in Subsection 3.1.6.1, 3.1.6.2 and/or 3.1.7.3 is achieved.
+- 3.1.7.2 Upon receipt of the first marketing authorization for a first Product obtained for a Second Indication by or on behalf of Omeros or its sublicensee(s) from an ex-U.S. regulatory authority corresponding to USFDA, Omeros shall pay DS a Milestone Fee of [†]. - 3.1.7.3 Upon receipt of the first marketing authorization for a first Product obtained for a Third Indication by or on behalf of Omeros or its sublicensee(s) from an ex-U.S. regulatory authority corresponding to USFDA, Omeros shall pay DS a Milestone Fee of [†]. - $3.1.8 \qquad \qquad \text{Upon reaching an aggregate of all Net Sales of [\dagger], Omeros shall pay DS a Milestone Fee of [\dagger].}$ - 3.1.9 Upon reaching an aggregate of all Net Sales of [†], Omeros shall pay DS a Milestone Fee of [†]. - If any Milestone above is achieved with respect to a given Product for a given First, Second or Third Indication before a prior Milestone has been achieved for such First, Second or Third Indication, the achieved milestone being the "Accelerated Milestone", then all Milestones prior to the Accelerated Milestone for such First, Second or Third Indication that have not previously been paid with respect to that Product shall be deemed achieved upon achievement of the Accelerated Milestone, and the corresponding payment(s) shall become payable; provided, however, that the NDA approval Milestone set forth in Subsections 3.1.6.1, 3.1.6.2 and/or 3.1.6.3 shall not be treated as a "prior Milestone" when the ex-U.S. marketing authorization Milestone set forth in Subsection 3.1.7.1, Subsection 3.1.7.1, Subsection 3.1.7.1, Subsection 3.1.7.1, Subsection 3.1.7.1, Subsection 3.1.7.1, Subsection 3.1.7.2, and/or 3.1.6.3, respectively, is achieved.
 It is understood by the parties that, for example, for a given Milestone, a Movement Disorder Indication could be "a given First Indication", and for another Milestone, an Addiction Indication could be "a given First Indication" depending on the progress of development of the first Product(s) for such indications."